The myth of the “Common Law marriage”

-If you would like to discuss putting a Will in place, as well as associated succession planning, trust and capital taxation issues, please contact Elizabeth Pearson or any member of the private client team on 0113 244 6100.
+If you would like to discuss putting a Will in place, as well as associated succession planning, trust and capital taxation issues, please contact Marie-Louise Hamilton or any member of the private client team on 0113 244 6100.

 You can also keep up to date by following Wrigleys private client team on Twitter.

 The information in this article is necessarily of a general nature.
 Specific advice should be sought for specific situations.
 If you have any queries or need any legal advice please feel free to contact Wrigleys Solicitors.